 A Nap, Incredible Food and a Walk (troll sighting!)

 Chef preparing our dinner.

 Langoustine Fritters.
 Delish!

 Whale!
 Baleen Whale for dinner!
 I did ask if it was on the endangered species list.
 It is NOT.

 A little atmosphere and love of all things beef!

 So, Mr. S. and his mom became very, very hungry!
 It was almost unbearable.
 Luckily, we had a list of restaurants with many incredible suggestions.
+We decided to go to a restaurant by the name, "Steak House."
 I had a terrible taste for beef - not just any beef but a hamburger made with premium grade Angus beef, topped with truffle oil and bone marrow.
 Quite the delight.
 However, it didn't begin there!
 Mr. S. had WHALE.
 Seriously, whale!
 Baleen Whale was on the menu and while I had serious reservations, it was highly recommended by the waitress.
 I thought it would taste like fish - wrong!
 It was more "beefy" in texture and taste than anything else.
 It had a Chipoltle jelly and Japanese fine crackers placed on top of it.
 Mr. S.'s mom opted to have the Langoustine Fritters - those are balls of delicately fried dough around Icelandic lobster.
 All of that was sitting above a bed of cream green, ginger, pesto sauce.
 YUM!

 Some Reykjavik Sights